neutrinoguy/awesome-ics-writeups/README.md

 :first_quarter_moon: = Partial details
 :new_moon: = No details

-**Disclaimer: The work linked here is solely owned by the respective authors.
-This is just a collection of them.**
+:warning: **Disclaimer: The work linked here is solely owned by the respective authors.
+This is just a collection of them.** :warning:

 ### Airbus
 - https://airbus-cyber-security.com/remote-code-execution-on-ecostruxure-plc-simulator/ [:full_moon:]